Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Preliminary

+A naive extension of the full-participation Byzantine-robust learning result to partial participation combines robust aggregation with variance reduction (e.g., local momentum).
+It would replace naive averaging with robust aggregation over the sampled clients, i.e.,

-While appealing, \textbf{this strategy fails with partial participation}: in some rounds, the sampled set may contain a Byzantine majority, despite the global condition \(\delta {<} 1/2\).
-In such cases, no robust aggregator can reliably distinguish adversarial from honest updates.
-The likelihood of such Byzantine-majority rounds grows with time.
+While appealing, \textbf{this strategy fails with partial participation}: in some rounds, the sampled set may contain a Byzantine majority, even when the (global) condition \(\delta < 1/2\) holds.
+In classical settings where the server receives only the parameters sent in that round, no robust aggregator can reliably distinguish between Byzantine and honest updates when the sampled set contains a Byzantine majority.
+For example, if we consider uniform sampling with a fixed size $S$, the probability of at least one round containing a Byzantine-majority grows exponentially with iterations.

-Recent work has sought to address this issue. \citet{allouah_byzantine-robust_2024} provided lower bounds on the subsample size.
-However, due to a lack of momentum or variance reduction, their method collapses under time-coupled attacks such as ALIE~\citep{baruch2019nips}. \citet{malinovsky_byzantine_2024} established convergence guarantees tolerating Byzantine-majority rounds via gradient-difference clipping, but their analysis relies on variance reduction-based optimizers, which are known to be ineffective in deep learning~\citep{defazio_ineffectiveness_2019}.
+Two recent works take important steps toward addressing this challenge, but each comes with notable limitations. \citet{allouah_byzantine-robust_2024} provides the first characterizations of participation rates in Byzantine-robust FL; however, the required rates are too high for communication efficiency, the method does not address Byzantine majority rounds, and, without variance reduction, it fails under time-coupled attacks such as ALIE~\citep{baruch2019nips}. \citet{malinovsky_byzantine_2024} successfully tolerate Byzantine majority rounds but require either large batch sizes or the computation of the full gradient, both of which are inefficient for deep learning~\citep{defazio_ineffectiveness_2019}.